stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. Unless otherwise agreed, STAKATER will invoice the Services quarterly in advance.

-    1. Payment for the Services is due within 15 days of invoice issuance.
+    1. Payment for the Services is due within fifteen (15) days of invoice issuance.
 Invoices that are not contested by the Customer in good faith and with reasons stated by the due date will be deemed accepted and processed for payment.

     1. Services requested by the Customer that were not specifically priced will be invoiced based on STAKATER's standard rates at the time the Agreement was concluded.